swsnu/swpp18-team11/README.md

 To cooperate efficiently, you need to keep several rules when you push your commits.

 Rules:
 - All commit shouldn't have any build-time error.
 It doesn't mean your commits must be bug-free.
-Rather, it means they should not crash at app build time or the beginning of server start.
+Rather, they should not crash at app build time or at server start.
-- Describe your commit concisely in plain english or korean. e.g. `Add a receipt panel in the page#3`.
-But please don't
+- Describe your commit concisely to a commit message in plain english or korean. e.g. `Add a receipt panel in the page#3`.
+There is no strict rule, but it should faithfully explain what this commit is.
+So please don't do this:
   - Fix a bug, 버그 수정 : What did you fix?
   - Done!, 됐다! : Done what?
   - Wow! : Wow?